aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

-Gets or sets the active cell in the worksheet.
+the active cell in the worksheet.

 **Returns:**
 java.lang.String